discordjs/guide/guide/creating-your-bot/command-handling.md

 }
 ```

 Use the same approach for your `deploy-commands.js` file, but instead `.push()` to the `commands` array with the JSON data for each command.
+Don't forget to add the fs.realpathSync() line before the fs.readdirSync() line.

 ```js {1,7,9-12}
 const fs = require('node:fs');